richarvey/techshift-modernise/content/page/lab8.md

       FunctionName: !GetAtt [TagsLambda, Arn]
 ```

-12) Save the changes to your infra.yaml file and create a zip file containing the updated infra.yaml.
+12) Save the changes to your infra.yml file and create an updated zip file.

 13) Back in AWS console, select the S3 service.

 14) Select our data bucket.
-Click Upload and drop the infra.yaml.zip file from step 12 onto the upload screen.
+Click Upload and drop the infra.yml.zip file from step 12 onto the upload screen.
 Click Upload.

 #### Updating the Server API